AP6YC/AdaptiveResonance.jl/docs/src/index.md

 The [Package Guide](@ref) provides a tutorial to the full usage of the package, while [Examples](@ref examples) gives sample workflows using a variety of ART modules.
 A list of the implemented ART modules is included in [Modules](@ref modules-page), where different options are also listed for creating variants of these modules that exist in the literature.

-Instructions on how to contribute to the package are found in [Contributing](@ref), and docstrings for every element of the package is listed in the [Index](@ref main-index).
+Instructions on how to contribute to the package are found in [Contributing](@ref).
+The [API overview](@ref main-index) links to public reference pages organized by task.
-Names internal to the package are also listed under the [Developer Index](@ref dev-main-index).
+Names internal to the package are also listed under the [Developer reference](@ref dev-main-index).

 ## Documentation Build